-NordVPN is in the process of converting all their VPN servers to diskless operation (running in RAM-disk mode).
-Removing disk drives from VPN servers eliminates a large security risk.
+NordVPN now runs all servers in RAM-disk mode without any hard drives.
+Removing hard drives from VPN servers eliminates a large security risk.
 There have been several cases in the past where a VPN has had a server seized by local authorities looking for evidence of a crime, such as the case with ExpressVPN.
 Going diskless eliminates this problem since a diskless server loses all its data the moment it loses power.

 Privacy: TorGuard vs NordVPN

 Both TorGuard and NordVPN have good, no-logs policies.
 But there are other factors to consider.

 TorGuard – Unfortunately, TorGuard is bound to obey the laws of the United States.
 And those laws are not the friend of anyone who values their privacy.
 Here are a few examples of cases where the US government has forced privacy-related companies to violate the privacy of their users: